yegor256/blog/_drafts/leader.md

   - project management skills
 ---

 A properly organized and managed project doesn't need a leader.
-Moreover, anyone with so called strong leadership skills will simply kill it faster than an insuffient budget or an unrealistic deadline.
-A strong leadership means chaos and lack of discipline.
-It simply means "do it here and now", while project management means "stick to the plan and follow the rules".
-A strong leader is almost a synomym of a micro-manager.
-I would recommend to stay away from leaders and work with project managers.
-Here is the difference.
+It needs a project manager.
+What is the difference?
+It's huge.
+A leader makes people do what he wants.
+A project manager helps them coordinate their work.
+A leader **enslaves** them, while a PM treats them as free and independent self-motivated individuals.

 <!--more-->

-First of all, let's agree that any project
+First of all, any project is a

 Basically, the main work instrument of a leader is his or her charisma.
 He